JuneDrinleng/SAM_border_recognition/README.md

 # SAM_border_recognition
- This is the final edition👀 of recognizing the bacteria's border using SAM(Segment Anything Meta)+ Canny detecting algorithmⓂ
+ This is the final edition👀 of recognizing the bacteria's border using SAM(Segment Anything Meta)+ Canny detecting algorithm😊

 ## 0 What we are trying to do